tatumio/docs-guides/v1.0/RPC Nodes/rpc-evm/rpc-horizen-eon/txpool_content.md

 ### Overview

-The `txpool_content` method provides information about the transactions currently pending in the transaction pool of the Haqq node.
+The `txpool_content` method provides information about the transactions currently pending in the transaction pool of the Flare node.
 It can be helpful for developers and node operators to monitor and manage the transaction pool, especially in scenarios where it's necessary to analyze transaction congestion or prioritize specific transactions.

 Use cases for the `txpool_content` method include: